Hittite plague: Use against the Arzawans

-The disease was intentionally brought to Anatolia in what historians describe as the "first known record of biological warfare".
+The disease was intentionally brought to western Anatolia in what is described as the "first known record of biological warfare".
 Shortly after the Hittites experienced the outbreak of disease, the Arzawans from western Anatolia believed the Hittites were weakened and attacked them.
 The Arzawans claimed that rams suddenly appeared (1320 and 1318 BC) and the Arzawans brought them into their villages.
 It is thought that the Hittites had sent rams diseased with tularemia to infect their enemies.
 The Arzawans became so weakened by the plague that they failed in their attempt to conquer the Hittites.